Generic selectors

-Forty-eight teams will descend on Canada, Mexico and the United States for the newly-expanded edition of football's biggest competition.
+Forty‑eight teams will soon descend on Canada, Mexico and the United States for the newly expanded competition, but the build‑up hasn’t been without controversy.

-Fans travelling to support their team will want to know how much to budget for each of their nation's host cities.
-With that in mind, we have ranked the 2026 World Cup's most expensive host cities, focusing on hotel prices and cost of living.
+To help supporters budget realistically, we’ve ranked the 2026 World Cup’s most expensive host cities, focusing on hotel prices and overall cost of living.

 Most expensive 2026 World Cup host cities ranked by hotel prices